 The information below outlines steps required for a formal application to any of the Secondary Education Licensure Programs.
 Please read this information carefully and follow all steps that apply to your program of interest.

 All application requirements outlined below must be completed prior to April 1st of the junior year.
 Candidates are strongly encouraged to begin the process early.
 An incomplete application may prevent a candidate from entering into the program or future classes.

 Applications to the TEP programs are managed through the Education Department’s Licensure Office.
 Please direct any questions to the Licensure Officer, Dr. Neelam Awan.

 Entrance into the Secondary Education programs requires successful completion (including positive recommendations from class instructors) of the following prerequisite courses: EDU 201, EDU 201L, EDU 311, and EDU 309L.
 Candidates must also have and maintain at least a 2.70 GPA throughout the program.

 Secondary Education Application Requirements

 1. Content Coordinator Recommendation.
 Candidates should schedule an interview with the appropriate Department of Education Content Coordinator, as listed below.
-Candidates should bring the Content Coordinator Recommendation Form to the meeting with the Content Coordinator.
-The Content Coordinator will complete the form and return it to the Licensure Officer.
+Content Coordinators should complete the Content Coordinator Recommendation Form after the interview.

 |English||Dr. Alan Brown||Tribble B202|